You own a small business, and things seem to be going well.

 There could be two reasons.

-First, by not paying yourself (or your staff) a market-based wage undermines your business.
+Reason #1: By not paying yourself (or your staff) a market-based wage undermines your business

 Pre-tax profits and labour expenses are key figures which affect substantial financial measures such as labour productivity, or the portion of pre-tax profits to revenue.